The most Frequently Asked Questions about the Scheme and the use of Water from the Scheme are provided below.

 Construction work started on the scheme in 2014 with water first distributed to Stage 1 shareholders in 2015.
 After that work was undertaken on Stage 2 and the Sheffield stage.
 All work was completed by 2019.

 The Central Plains Water Enhancement Scheme is an irrigation scheme in Selwyn District, Canterbury with the capacity to irrigate 63,000 hectares of farmland between the Rakaia and Waimakariri Rivers.

-Central Plains Water Limited (CPWL) has an estimated value of $422M and is owned by a cooperative of 380 farmer shareholders.
+Central Plains Water Limited (CPWL) has an estimated value of $422M, is owned by 380 farmer shareholders and operates on co-operative principles.
 Shareholders include dairy farmers, croppers and beef and sheep and every farmer maintains commitment to a farm environment plan regime.